 Take the stress out of life by therapeutically kneading some dough and making something fancy that’s bad for the waistline but excellent for the soul.
 Besides, everyone knows that these days real men bake.
 It’s not just a hobby, it’s a life skill.

-Hobbies To Improve Your Fitness
+Hobbies For Men Looking To Improve Their Fitness

 We hear about the obesity epidemic and the population’s worrying lack of fitness all the time.
 But keeping in shape is harder than it should be sometimes, especially with the lure of a comfy sofa and 12 years of boxsets to smash through.